bgachara/bgachara.github.io/posts/rust_ref.md

 say_howdy();
 ```

-- Function bodies have their own scope and cannot access variables from the local enviroments
+- Function bodies have their own scope and cannot access variables from the local enviroments.

 ```rust
 let location = "Kangemi!";